Self-directed

 UX Designer

-It can start with a problem that’s bigger than you can solve
+It can start with a problem bigger than you can solve.

 Having spent time at art school, I have empathy for artists.
 Especially for those who try to make it a career.
 I want them all to make it.
 And before they make it, I want the cruel, commercial world to not crush them.